 If you've read one of the previous blog posts on how to dispose of a hot tub, there are many options on what to do with a fiberglass hot tub.
 You can sell it, transport it to a new location, cut it up into pieces and throw it away, or the best answer is to have it hauled away as junk.
 Since a hot tub is likely made from fiberglass, foam insulation, plastic pipe connections, and a water pump system, any of these elements can fail to become a problem over the years.

 Some people still have a hot tub that simply has a bad pump, while other tub owners may have leaking issues from faulty connections.
 A hot tub makes a great addition to any backyard, but as you know the AZ sun is hot enough to do more damage if it isn't protected by some kind of sun cover or patio shading.
 Sadly, once there is damage to your hot tub, the choice of whether to have it repaired or scrapped is obviously by choice.

 What Can You Do With An Old Spa?

 One thing that isn't mentioned so often is how to get rid of an old spa that is taking up space in your backyard or in your home.
 Home spas are also sometimes called steam cabins and are great for staying healthy.
 Even the early American settlers who wandered west learned that the American Indians used steam cabins that were famously known as sweat lodges.
 An old spa can be broken down piece by piece to reuse the wood for recycling.

-If the construction is a bit more complicated, it might need to be demolished if it's outside and taken away as scrap wood.
+If the construction is a bit more complicated, it might need to be demolished if it's outside and taken away as scrap wood, the same way we remove old decking.
 Old spas might need to be scrapped because of excessive moisture rot or termite damage, even if it's made from red cedar.

 Hire AZ Junk For Demolition and Trash Pick Up.